awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-permissions.md

 You specify one of these roles as part of the configuration when you create a maintenance window task\.
 This allows Systems Manager to run tasks in maintenance windows on your behalf\.

 **Note**
-A service\-linked role for Systems Manager might already have been created in your AWS account\.
-The service\-linked role also provides permissions for the Inventory capability\.
+A service\-linked role for Systems Manager might already have been created in your account\.
+Currently, the service\-linked role also provides permissions for Systems Manager Inventory and Systems Manager Explorer\.
+For more information, see [Using roles to collect inventory, run maintenance window tasks, and view OpsData: `AWSServiceRoleForAmazonSSM`](using-service-linked-roles-service-action-1.md)\.

 To help you decide whether to use a custom service role or the Systems Manager service\-linked role with a maintenance window task, see [Should I use a service\-linked role or a custom service role to run maintenance window tasks?](#maintenance-window-tasks-service-role)\.